BirkbeckCTP/janeway/docs/source/manager/journal/index.rst

     - Latest articles
     - Latest news
-    - A combonation of both
+    - A combination of both

     You can select the number of items to display as well as select the items you want to include or exclude.